anup-moitra/md102-intune-virtual-company-lab/05-application-deployment/win32-app-deployment-7zip.md

 -> Device install status
 ```

-The install status screenshot was captured for documentation.
+The install status was reviewed and captured for documentation.

+---

-### Step 13: Verified 7-Zip on the Endpoint
+### Step 13 - Verified 7-Zip on the endpoint

 On `WIN-CORP-001`, 7-Zip was verified locally by checking that the app was installed and available from the Start menu.